2) Developing the narrative

 As a way of introducing my idea of Mindful Teaching I am going to describe a scenario any teacher will recognise and then ask how the teacher should respond.
 It should be noted that my ideas on mindful teaching are based on the ideas in the book “The Power of Mindful Learning” by Ellen Langer[i].
 A book that is well worth a read.

 Mindful teaching by the way is not “mindfulness”, a phrase that is being used in education at the moment and is more to do with awareness of ourselves and the world around us.
+In my book, If you can’t reach them you can’t teach them.
+Building effective learning relationships I dedicate a chapter to mindful learning and teaching.

 So you have planned, resourced, and delivered the lesson.
 All appears to have gone well.
 As you studied the faces around the room, you saw no confused looks or got the impression you had wasted your time.
-Behavior ( I prefer the term “learning relationships”) had been good and all students appeared engaged.
+Behaviour ( I prefer the term “learning relationships”) had been good and all students appeared engaged.
 The questions you asked about the topic were answered succinctly and accurately.
 You begin to think it was a job well done.

 The bell is about to go and the students start to collect their things.
 As they do so you go for one last confirmation by walking around the room asking the odd question and making enquiries about how the lesson went for them.
 That is when a student says, “I didn’t get it!”